Animal Contact Handbook

 - Secure medical attention.

-a.
-Weekdays between 8 a.m. and 5 p.m. report to the UF Student Health Care Center and ask to see the “Occupational Medicine Group”.
+- Weekdays between 8 a.m. and 4 p.m. call the UF Student Health Care Center at 352-294-5700 and ask to see the “Occupational Medicine Group.”
+Let them know you are on your way.
+Take the monkey bite information with you and show it to the physician.

-b.
-After hours and on weekends go to Shands Emergency Room.
-Inform them of the circumstances and ask them to contact one of the listed physicians.
+- After hours and on weekends go to Shands Emergency Room at 352-265-0111.
+Take the monkey bite information sheet with you.
+Inform them of the circumstances and ask them to contact the following physician.

 Dr. Kenneth Rand

-The physicians will evaluate the injury and may decide to culture the wound for B-virus (Herpesvirus simiae) or collect blood for a baseline titer against B-virus, or use prescription drugs for preventative therapy.
+The physician will evaluate the injury and may decide to culture the wound for B-virus (Herpesvirus simiae) or collect blood for a baseline titer against B-virus, or use prescription drugs for preventative therapy.

 The physician directing the care of the patient will contact the Director of Animal Care Services for instructions regarding the need for cultures or serology from the monkey inflicting the injury upon the patient.

 Following a bite or scratch, the animal handler should be instructed to report immediately any skin lesions or neurologic symptoms (such as itching, pain, or numbness) near the site of the wound or any other unusual illness.
 It is the responsibility of the supervisor, when no illness is reported, to determine the clinical status of the handler at weekly intervals for 1 month after the exposure.
 Symptoms suggestive of B virus infection should be reported immediately to the medical consultant.
 When the possibility of B virus illness is seriously entertained, appropriate diagnostic studies should be performed and specific antiviral therapy should be instituted.
-The physician may wish to consult the Viral Exanthems and Herpesvirus Branch, Division of Viral and Rickettsial Diseases, CDC (Dr. Scott Schmitt, (404) 639-0066 or cell 404-725-5652 or Terri Hyde (404) 639-2696, for laboratory assistance, the National B Virus Resource Center at GSU, (Dr. Julia Hilliard, (404) 651-0808).
+The physician may wish to consult the Measles, Mumps, Rubella and Herpes (MMRH) Branch, Division of Viral Diseases, CDC (Dr. Scott Schmid, 404-639-0066 or cell 404-725-5652) and, for laboratory assistance, the National B Virus Resource Center at GSU, Atlanta, GA (Dr. Julia Hilliard, 404-413-6550; cell: 404-358-8168).

 Outside Contractors in Non-human Primate Facilities